Alex Grinch

-Alexander Gregory Grinch (born May 29, 1980) is an American football coach who serves as the defensive coordinator at the University of Southern California (USC).
-He previously served as defensive coordinator at the University of Oklahoma, Ohio State University and Washington State University.
-And is a four-time nominee for the Broyles Award (given to the nation’s top assistant coach) and was a semifinalist in 2017 and 2019.
-Grinch has also served as an assistant coach at the University of Missouri, the University of Wyoming, and the University of New Hampshire.
+Alexander Gregory Grinch (born May 29, 1980) is an American college football coach who is the defensive coordinator for UCF.
+He previously served as the defensive coordinator at Wisconsin, USC, Oklahoma, Ohio State and Washington State.
+Grinch also coached the secondary at Missouri, New Hampshire and Wyoming.
+Grinch is a four-time nominee for the Broyles Award and was a semifinalist in 2017 and 2019.
+In all, Grinch has coached two dozen NFL draft picks and 40+ student-athletes who went on to the professional ranks.

 Playing career

 Grinch played defensive back at Mount Union College from 1998 to 2001.
 During that time, Mount Union amassed a record of 54–1 and won three NCAA Division III Football Championships.
 Grinch graduated from Mount Union in 2002 with a bachelor's degree in sport management.

 Coaching career

 Missouri

 From 2002 to 2004, Grinch was a graduate assistant under Gary Pinkel at the University of Missouri, and he completed his master's degree in educational leadership and policy analysis at Missouri in 2004.